-With our new shell curing station on the grounds of NRG Arthur Kill Generating Station on Staten Island; with the partnership of Earth Matter NY in the operation of the shell collection program; and with support from the 1772 Foundation and the Overbrook Foundation, this crucial aspect of BOP is now going strong!
+Thanks to our partnership with Lobster Place, our shell curing station on the grounds of NRG Arthur Kill Generating Station on Staten Island, a shell depot at the ExxonMobil Greenpoint Campus and biodiesel from United Metro Energy, this crucial aspect of BOP is going strong!

 If you’re a restaurant hoping to get involved, please submit your information here.
 For more information, email us at firstname.lastname@example.org.